-Hello friend!
+Hello there!
 My name is Felix Niederwanger.
-I'm currently doing my PhD in Astroparticle physics at the University of Innsbruck.
-My topic are numerical simulations of the diffuse gamma ray background within the milky way.
+I'm currently doing my PhD in Astroparticle physics at the University of Innsbruck in numerical simulations of the diffuse gamma ray background within the milky way.
+A special remark is given on the H.E.S.S. experiment, where I am a proud member of 🙂

-Apart from the pure physics I'm also enrolled in computer science and close to the Bachelor degree.
+I'm occupied as system administrator on the Institute of Astro- and Particle Physics and am holding a Bachelor degree in computer science as well.
 I use this blog to write about things that I consider worth publishing.
 Apart from all the silly and funny things are also some useful tools, that I wrote over the last years.

 And that's the matter of the blog: To share my passion about science, technology, nature, rescue services and disaster relief.